 The Madcow 5×5 Workout Program is an advanced take on the well-known Stronglifts 5×5 plan that incorporates more accessory exercises for muscle mass and utilizes more complex strength-building techniques.
+It could even be considered more effective than Stronglifts for those reasons.
 What makes this plan so powerful is the inclusion of pyramid technique where the weight is increased each set until the last set where lifters push themselves for a new personal best.

 Taking the spot as Physiqz’ most downloaded and used plan, the 8 week powerlifting routine uses multiple strength-training concepts based on scientific principles.

 - Undulating periodization

 - Conjugate periodization through the use of alternating lifts